paas-team-324/quota-management/README.md

   In order to get the token, a service account with proper permissions must be created on that cluster.
 Run `oc create -f deploy/quota-management-serviceaccount.yaml` against the remote cluster to create it.
 Then retrieve the token using `oc sa get-token quota-manager -n default`.

-- ServiceAccount: service account for application pods to run with
+- ServiceAccount: service account for application pods to run with.
+It carries permissions (specified below) and also serves as an [authentication client](https://docs.openshift.com/container-platform/4.6/authentication/using-service-accounts-as-oauth-client.html)
 - ClusterRole: permissions to perform token reviews (to resolve the user name for the user accessing the application) and get a list of quota managers from the group.
 - ClusterRoleBinding: grants permissions above to the application service account
 - Deployment/Service/Route: the application itself.
 Generally should not be of interest